-Degree:Textile Management ‘10 (also scheduled to graduate with a Ph.D. in Textile Technology Management in 2020)
+Degree:Textile Management ‘10 (pursuing a Ph.D. in Textile Technology Management)

 Hometown: Greensboro North Carolina